 What about property that has been disposed of after divorce or separation?

-If a party to the relationship purchases or sells anything post-separation and before a property settlement has been registered with or determined by the Court, in most circumstances, that asset will be included in the property pool for division between the parties.
-Therefore, it is best to determine a property settlement with your former partner/spouse as close to the time of separation as possible, and before either party purchases or disposes of property.
+If a party sells a property after separation, it gets added back into the pool.
+Therefore, it is best to determine a property settlement with your former partner/spouse as close to the time of separation as possible, and before either party purchases or disposes any property.

 Step 3 – What were the contributions of each family law party?